goshopbuilder/goshopbuilder.github.io/README.md

 You retain full ownership and control of your data at all times.

+## Route Data

+The app lets you browse and import climbing route libraries from [OpenBeta](https://openbeta.io/).

+**Route Data:** We do not collect or store the climbing routes you download.
+Route data is downloaded directly to your device and processed locally.
+We do not have visibility into which specific routes or areas you have downloaded.

 ## Advertising

 The Climbing Journal contains **no advertising** of any kind.
 We do not display ads, work with ad networks, or use any advertising identifiers.

 ## Third-Party Services

+To deliver route libraries for import, The Climbing Journal uses a proprietary API that hosts climbing route data sourced from [OpenBeta](https://openbeta.io/).
+That route data is stored on AWS S3 and served through our API so you can browse areas and download routes into the app.

 The Climbing Journal does **not** use any third-party analytics, tracking, crash reporting, or telemetry services.
 There are no SDKs in the app that collect or transmit data on our behalf.